NBRC MODOC HIGH MOUNTAIN CLASSIC FUTURITY FLY

-Entries will be accepted on a first come, first served basis beginning on May 1, 2020 until June 30, 2020.
+Entries will be accepted on a first-come, first-served basis.
 You need not be a NBRC member to enter but prizes will be reduced for those that are not members at the time the birds are started to be judged.
-The 2020-2021 classic will start in August 2020.
-All birds should arrive by the end of July, with the final fly in June 2021 with the auction to follow at NBRC.US.
+Birds will be accepted May 1st – June 25th.
+The 2022-2023 classic will start in July 2022.
+All birds should arrive by the end of June, with the final fly in June 2023 with the auction to follow at NBRC.US.

-Total cost for one bird is entry fee plus the perch fee: $50
+The total cost for one bird is the entry fee plus the perch fee: $50

-Payment for a total of $50 for each bird should be sent to:
+Entries and perch fees for a total of $50 should be sent to:

 14470 Monroe Rd 1059